Day 1 Arrive

 Food & Accommodation (included in the cost)

+Accommodation will be at the Royal Beacon Hotel in Exmouth with double or single occupancy rooms available, all en suite and with tea and coffee-making facilities.
+The hotel is situated close to the coast and beach and is within easy reach of the key birding and other wildlife sites we will be visiting during this tour.
+The hotel is beautifully furnished with a mix of old and new with meals served in an attractive restaurant.
+The food is reviewed very highly and is cooked by a resident chef of over a decade.
 Breakfasts and evening meals are included in the holiday cost beginning with the evening meal on Day 1 and ending with breakfast on Day 4.
-Accommodation will be at the Manor Hotel in Exmouth with double or single occupancy rooms available, all en suite and with tea and coffee-making facilities.
-The hotel is situated close to the coast and beach and is within easy reach of the key birding and other wildlife sites we will be visiting during this tour.
-The hotel has recently undergone a full refurbishment and meals are served in an attractive restaurant.
-The tour price includes a buffet breakfast and a 3-course meal on all nights with the food a combination of modern and traditional British cooking and, where possible, uses locally sourced seasonal ingredients.
-Vegetarian options are available on request.
+The hotel offers a combination of modern and traditional British cooking and, where possible, uses locally sourced seasonal ingredients.
+Vegetarian, vegan or any other dietary options are available on request.

 Note: Lunches are not included in the cost of this tour.
 We will stop at a mixture of cafes/pubs for lunch and, depending on weather and other factors, we may make another comfort stop during the day.
 Snacks, and drinks that you require (apart from at breakfast), are not included in the price of the tour and are not provided, so you will need to make sure you have what you need during each day’s wildlife-watching independently.